dhhagan/opcsim/docs/installing.rst

 Please report any bugs or issues you find through the `GitHub issues tracker
 <https://github.com/dhhagan/opcsim/issues/new>`_.
 Please provide as much
 information as possible that will make it easier to solve/fix the problem.
+Useful information to include would be the operating system, python version, and version of the ``opcsim`` library as well as any dependencies.
+If there are issues with graphics, screenshots are very helpful!